sahilda/CodePath-iOS/README.md

 ## Notes

-* Initially ran into trouble when adding the tab bar
+* Initially ran into trouble when adding the tab bar with this exception "Push segues can only be used when the source controller is managed by an instance of UINavigationController".
+After spending time researching and finding no solution, I decided to revert back to a pre-tab state and was able to succeed this time.
+Not sure what the error was (though suspicion is a wrong function or variable was called).

-* Tab Bar Icons: film and film start icons by Hea Poh Lin from the Noun Project
+* Tab Bar Icons: film and film start icons by Hea Poh Lin from the Noun Project.
-* "No Image Available" found here [http://polyureashop.studio.crasman.fi/pub/web/img/no-image.jpg]
+* "No Image Available" found here [http://polyureashop.studio.crasman.fi/pub/web/img/no-image.jpg].
+* App icon found here: [https://www.iconfinder.com/icons/172074/movies_play_icon#size=96].

 ## License